oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 Now each element is on a line of it's own, and we can just use the final command the grep to look for a line containing `"outcome" : "UP"` We do however have to be careful because " is actually part of what we want to look for, as are the space characters, so to define these as a constant we need to ensure it's a single string, we do this by enclosing the entire thing in quotes `"` and to prevent the `"` within the string being interpresed as end of string (and thuis new argument) characters we need to escape them, hence we end up with `"\"outcome\" : \"UP\""`

+Now try it out:

+- Connect to the pod : `kubectl exec -ti storefront-b44457b4d-29jr7  -- /bin/bash`
-The final command becomes the following
+- Run the command in the pod:
+  -  `curl -s http://localhost:9080/health/ready | json_pp | grep "\"outcome\" : \"UP\""`

 ```
-root@storefront-b44457b4d-29jr7:/# curl -s http://localhost:9080/health/ready | json_pp | grep "\"outcome\" : \"UP\""
    "outcome" : "UP",
 ```

 In this case the pod is ready, so the grep command returns what it's found.
-We are not actually concerned with what the pod returns in terms of string output, we are looking for the exit code, interactivly we can find that by looking in the $? variable
+We are not actually concerned with what the pod returns in terms of string output, we are looking for the exit code, interactivly we can find that by looking in the $? variable:

+-  `echo $?`

 ```
-root@storefront-b44457b4d-29jr7:/# curl -s http://localhost:9080/health/ready | json_pp | grep "\"outcome\" : \"UP\""
-   "outcome" : "UP",
-root@storefront-b44457b4d-29jr7:/# echo $?
 0
 ```